Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

 - Meet with report owners and shadow them.
 Clarify how automation can help
 - Get access to the reports and aim to automate this.
 If we can't, it's an item for the backlog
 - Regularly communicate and build the relationship with the stakeholder during this process
+- Optional: Evolve the report.
+You have full understanding of the data.
+Can this report be improved in any way?
+Make it more accurate, comprehensive and impactful - which may also mean that reports can change KPIs because something else is more impactful
+- Optional: Start to build out insights.
+Start off by adding comments to an email used to send reports.
+Proactively answer questions that your stakeholders always seem to have.
+Then layer on more robust analysis that builds off the existing report.
+This is evolving yourself into a trusted partner

 ## NPS survey
 These questions are rated on 1-5 scale: